MihaelIsaev/SwifRootViewController/README.md

 ## How to use

-Create `RootViewController.swift` in your project and inherit it from `SwifRootViewCtonroller` like this
+Create a `RootViewController.swift` in your project and inherit it from `SwifRootViewCtonroller` like this

 ```swift
 import UIKit